CodeAstronomer/CodeAstronomer/README.md

 ## A Bit About Me

 * ☕ A coffee enthusiast
-* 🌌 Love astronomy—always looking up!
+* 🌌 Love astronomy — always looking up!
-* 🍥 Into anime—big fan of the genre
+* 🍥 Into anime — big fan
 * 🛠️ I enjoy building and maintaining reliable systems